Trissolcus japonicus

 Trissolcus japonicus, the samurai wasp, is a parasitoid wasp species in the family Scelionidae, native to east Asia but now found in Europe, North America, and Chile.
 It is chiefly known for parasitizing Halyomorpha halys (brown marmorated stink bug).
 It deposits eggs into the eggs of the stink bug, and as the wasp larvae develop, they kill the stink bug eggs.
 A single adult wasp emerges from each stink bug egg.

 Taxonomy

 Trissolcus japonicus was originally described by American entomologist William Harris Ashmead in 1904, and transferred to the genus Trissolcus in 1968.
 All species within the genus Trissolcus are egg parasitoids of Pentatomoidea (stink bugs and their allies).
 Trissolcus halyomorphae was in use from 2009, but has since been classified as a junior synonym of Trissolcus japonicus.

 Description

-Trissolcus japonicus adults are small black wasps with orange and black legs and antennae.
+Adults of this species are small black wasps with orange and black legs and antennae.
 The adult samurai wasp is 1-2 mm in length.
 The size of the wasp depends on the size of the host egg from which it emerged.
 It does not sting people.